ilovehotcakes/ESP32-Yun/README.md

 * Closed-loop system: motor can be manually moved without losing track of its position
 * Automatic stalling detection and stopping: preventing injuries and protecting the motor
 * Custom hardware: few parts, cheap and relatively easy to assemble
-* Web UI: no need to download app to control motor or change settings, works on desktop and mobile devices
+* Web UI: no need to download app to control motor or change settings, works on desktop/mobile devices
-* HTTP restful APIs: easy to create integrations for other smart home platforms
+* HTTP restful APIs: easy to create integrations for smart home platforms
 * Extremely quiet, won't even wake a baby!
 * Can go really fast!